osmosis-labs/osmosis/scripts/multinode-local-testnet.md

 # Multi Node Local Testnet Script

 This script creates a multi node local testnet with three validator nodes on a single machine.
+Note: The default weights of these validators is 5:5:4 respectively.
+That means in order to keep the chain running, at a minimum Validator1 and Validator2 must be running in order to keep greater than 66% power online.

 ## Instructions